Dealing With Dog Fur: Tips For Removing Pet Hair From Your Stuff

 Check this out!… Did you know that velcro was invented with dogs in mind in the first place?

-BONUS TIP: But did you ever think to use your vacuum cleaner’s brush or nozzle attachments to actually remove loose fur directly from your dog’s coat?
+• BONUS TIP: But did you ever think to use your vacuum cleaner’s brush or nozzle attachments to actually remove loose fur directly from your dog’s coat?
 Some dogs are more receptive to this than others.
-I had one dog that craved the one-on-one attention, and didn’t mind it at all.
+I had one dog that craved the one-on-one attention, and he didn’t mind it at all.
 Most of our other dogs haven’t been too keen on being vacuumed.
-They’re no crazy about the loud noise and machinery being so close to them.
+They’re not fond of the loud noise and machinery being so close to their body.

-BONUS TIP: These come in different sizes, they’re fairly inexpensive, and they’re disposable.
-In a pinch, you could also use a “standard” lint brush — the type with the felt pad that picks up lint whenever it’s brushed in one direction.
+• BONUS TIP: These come in different sizes, they’re fairly inexpensive, and they’re disposable.
+In a pinch, you could also use a “traditional” lint brush — the type with the felt pad that picks up lint whenever it’s brushed in one direction.

 What About Rubberized Pet Hair Removers?

-And now a word about those rubbery mitts and carpet rakes that claim to remove pet hair from furniture, rugs, clothing, and furniture…
+And now a word about those rubber pet hair mitts and rubber brooms (often called carpet rakes) that claim to remove pet hair from furniture, rugs, and clothing,…

 no-outfit-is-complete-without-dog-fur.jpg

-UPDATE: A number of pet owners have had good luck with the Pledge Fabric Sweeper For Pet Hair.
+I started hearing about a number of pet owners having good luck with the Pledge Fabric Sweeper For Pet Hair.
+So I tried it.
 Here’s my review.